 - No need to deal with bailiffs/debt collectors

-- No final demands from creditors once the MAP has been approved
+- No final demands from creditors once the process has been approved

 While there is obvious distress when individuals find themselves in financial difficulties, there is also the issue of mental health at stake.
 Removing the threat of bailiffs/debt collectors turning up at any moment can be a welcome relief to those struggling.